codengine/DasErbe/README.md

 # Das Erbe

-This repository contains a C#/.NET desktop reimplementation of **Das Erbe**.
+This repository contains an unofficial C#/.NET desktop reimplementation of **Das Erbe**.
 The runtime reads data and text from the original DOS executable, loads the original `ERBE.DAT`, `ERBE.GAM`, and `GRAFIK` resources, and presents the game through MonoGame DesktopGL.

 The repository is organized as follows: